 - Use cups that don’t routinely leak around the lid due to bad seals.
 I have no idea why this is a problem with Starbucks but doesn’t seem to be with other places.

 - Ensure that all Starbucks locations are complete Starbucks operations.
-A ‘Starbucks’ in the grocery or Target are really misleading and lowers the bar for true operations.
+A ‘Starbucks’ in the grocery or Target is really misleading and lowers the bar for true operations.
 Fix them or shut them down.
-Same goes for selling your beans in groceries or even your own store with expiration dates 6 months past the date of roasting.
+The same goes for selling your beans in groceries or even your own store with expiration dates 6 months past the date of roasting.

-- Hire some of the masters of McDonalds to streamline your cafes and develop consistency plans.
+- Hire some of the masters of McDonald’s to streamline your cafes and develop consistent plans.
 They really are the masters of consistency and efficiency.

 - Narrow the focus of your ideas site.
 Baristas donating kidneys, while a nice gesture, has little to do with the quality of my beverage.
 Paying people to sort through this cruft is not the best use of resources.

 Michael Allen Smith, Seattle

 Although I could probably write a book on things I’d like changed about Starbucks, I’m just going to list two easy ideas.

 - Stop serving espresso in tall cups with a lid.
 Not only is it a waste of paper, but the drink also gets cooled too fast.
 Use those little sample cups that nobody can ever seem to locate.

 - Better quality tea.
 I know the immediate goal is about improving the coffee.
 Believe it or not, your tea quality is in worse shape than your coffee.
 Peets and Coffee Bean and Tea Leaf have much better tea.
 This means pitching that Tazo tea dust for real loose leaf tea.
 Be sure to include at least one oolong tea.
 And while you are at it, do some research on the proper brewing temperature of the tea.
 I can assure you it is not boiling.